An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Sprouts Farmers Market Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how SFM stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Food Retail industry.
+We show how SFM stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Supermarkets and Other Grocery (except Convenience) Stores industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.